HopperLogger/mpv-frame-interpolator/DOCS/man/options.rst

     to ``auto`` (the default), mpv will choose the first edition declared as a default, or if there is no default, the first edition defined.

+``--flatten-editions=<yes|no>``
+    Some container formats (such as HLS or MPEG-TS with multiple programs) expose multiple programs or rendition groups.
+By default, mpv respects the format and groups tracks into editions, filtering the track list to only show tracks belonging to the currently selected edition.

+    Setting this option to ``yes`` ignores the program structure of the file.
+    No editions are created, and all tracks from all programs are shown as a flat list.
+Note that depending on the file, tracks from different programs may be completely unrelated to each other.

+``--show-dependent-tracks=<yes|no>``
+    Show dependent tracks in the track list (default: no).
+Dependent tracks carry coded data that is not independently decodable.
+For example, the tile sub-streams that make up a tiled HEIF image, the raw coded layers of an IAMF audio element, or the enhancement stream in an LCEVC group.
+They are hidden by default because exposing them would clutter the track list with entries that cannot be meaningfully selected on their own.

 ``--track-auto-selection=<yes|no>``
     Enable the default track auto-selection (default: yes).
 Enabling this will make the player select streams according to ``--aid``, ``--alang``, and